top of page

 ABOUT THE AUTHOR

-Born in England of earlier Scottish and Cornish heritage, he married into one of Jamaica’s old families with Scottish roots and retains extensive contacts globally.
-Having worked with charities wherever he and his family have lived, he currently sits on the Global Advisory Council of the Akilah Women’s Institute of Rwanda.
+Born in England with Scottish and Cornish heritage, he married into a family rooted in Jamaica's Scottish history and maintains extensive global connections.
+He engages in charitable endeavors wherever he and his family reside and serves on the Global Advisory Council of the Akilah Women’s Institute of Rwanda.

-He is at ease in almost all cultures, having lived with his wife of forty-three years, Mary, in Europe, the Middle East, Africa, Asia Pacific, and North America.
-He’s conducted work in the West Indies and Latin America, and he’s equally at home in Qatar’s empty desert quarter with Bedouin tribespeople or the lush Blue Mountains of Jamaica with old friends.
-Yet he loves nothing better than being with his grandchildren, children, wife, and three miniature schnauzers in North Carolina, where they retired from their international careers in December 2014.
+He's demonstrated equal ease in Qatar's arid desert quarter with Bedouin tribespeople or in the lush Blue Mountains of Jamaica with old friends.
+However, his greatest joy is spending time with his grandchildren, children, wife, and three miniature schnauzers in North Carolina, where they retired from their international careers in December 2014 to pursue writing as a passion.

 Gary%20suit_edited.jpg